 We may not be successful in identifying, effectively evaluating, structuring, acquiring or in-licensing, and developing and commercializing additional products on favorable terms, or at all.
 Competition for attractive product opportunities is intense and may require us to devote substantial resources, both managerial and financial, to an acquisition opportunity.
-A number of more established companies are also pursuing strategies to products in-license biopharmaceutical field.
+A number of more established companies are also pursuing strategies to acquire or in-license products in the biopharmaceutical field.
 These companies may have a competitive advantage over us due to their size, cash resources, cost of capital, effective tax rate and greater clinical development and commercialization capabilities.